-The nomenclature International Nonproprietary Names (INN), or DCI in French, identifies pharmaceutical substances or active pharmaceutical ingredients in a unique way.
+International Nonproprietary Names (INN) nomenclature identifies pharmaceutical substances or active pharmaceutical ingredients in a unique way.

-Thus, each INN is defined by a unique name [generic name] and recognized worldwide.
+Thus, each INN is defined by a unique name [generic name] and recognised worldwide.

 This nomenclature allows:

-- Clearly identify substances to safely prescribe and deliver drugs to patients regardless of geographic area
+clearly identify substances to safely prescribe and dispense medicines to patients regardless of geographical territory

-To date, the nomenclature lists nearly 7,000 appellations.
-Every year manufacturers and inventors submit new requests.
-These are examined, along with the proposal and publication of an INN.
-If no objection is raised, the name obtains the status of "Recommended INN".
+To date, the nomenclature lists nearly 7,000 names.
+Every year manufacturers and inventors submit new applications.
+These are examined, and an INN is proposed and published.
+If there are no objections, the name is given the status of "recommended INN".

-The use of INNs is normally required by national law.
-Moreover, the DCIs and the names of the various national systems [British Approved Names (BAN), French common denominations (DCF), Japanese Adopted Names (JAN) and United States Adopted Names (USAN), ...] are, with rare exceptions, identical.
+The use of INNs is normally required by national legislation.
+Indeed, the INNs and names of the various national systems [British Approved Names (BAN), French Common Names (DCF), Japanese Adopted Names (JAN) and United States Adopted Names (USAN), ...] are, with rare exceptions, identical.